siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 If something is wrong, you may have to partition again.

-If the formatting was successful, this procedure is repeated for the other partitions, adapting the command according to the partition type and the desired file system. (e.g.: 'mkfs.ext2' or 'mkfs.vfat' or 'mkfs.ntfs' etc.)
+If the formatting was successful, this procedure can be repeated for the other partitions, adapting the command according to the partition type and the desired file system (e.g.: 'mkfs.ext2' or 'mkfs.vfat' or 'mkfs.ntfs' etc.).
 Please read the man page **man mkfs**.

-Finally format the swap partition, in this case sda1:
+Finally, format the swap partition, in this case sda1:

 ~~~
 mkswap /dev/sda1